How to Blow Dry Men’s Hair for Volume: 2 Looks to Try

 Wiggle close to the scalp.

 For an extra dose of sheen, blast your hair for a few seconds with some cool air via the cool-shot button on your blowdryer (it’s near your trigger finger).
-Cold air helps seal down your hair cuticles so they all face one direction, making hair shiner if that’s the look you’re going for.
+The cold air helps seal down your hair cuticles so they all face one direction, making hair shiner if that’s the look you’re going for.
 Otherwise, you’re all set!